CGaneshKumar2002/DiabetesPredictionSystem2/README.md

 ## License

 The Diabetes Prediction System is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as permitted by the license.

-Please refer to the documentation for detailed information on the project, including setup instructions, additional resources, and code structure.